Steve Flanagan joined the Brandeis track & field and cross country staff as an assistant coach in August 2015.

 Flanagan joined the Brandeis staff after spending two years at Providence College.
 While at Providence, he worked as both a compliance office graduate assistant and graduate assistant coach with the track & field and cross country teams.
 During his time there, both the men and women’s cross country teams finished in 13th place at the 2014 NCAA Cross Country Championships.
 He coordinated workouts for the sprint, middle distance, and multi-event student-athletes, including Phil Reid who garnered 2nd-place finishes in the Big East Conference heptathlon and decathlon.
 Additionally, he helped Emily Sisson to two NCAA titles and a collegiate record of 15:12.22 in the 5,000-meter run at the 2015 Big East Indoor Championships.
 He received his Masters in Business Administration from Providence in 2015.

-Steve earned his B.S. in mathematics from Fairfield University in 2012.
+In 2012, Flanagan earned his Bachelor of Sciences degree in mathematics from Fairfield University.
 He was selected as a team captain as a sophomore and was a three-time Metro Atlantic Athletic Conference All-Academic selection.
 As a senior, Flanagan helped Fairfield to its best-ever finish at the IC4A Championships.
-He earned his M.B.A. in Management from Providence in May 2015.